migtools/volume-snapshot-mover/docs/troubleshooting.md

 <h3>GCP object storage is not supported<a id="gcp"></a></h3>

-- Currently, volumeSnapshotMover only supports AWS and Azure object storage locations.
+- Currently, volumeSnapshotMover only supports Azure, AWS, and AWS compatible (Minio, Noobaa, etc..) object storage locations.

 <h3>Error with multiple default volumeSnapshotClasses and/or storageClasses<a id="classes"></a></h3>